prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

 One of the first thing that we do when using ``pagd`` is to create a layout
 - in this case a layout implemented by `pagd.myblog` plugin.
-The name of the plugin is `myblog` which comes pre-packaged with pagd, hence we address it as `pagd.myblog`.
+The name of the plugin is `myblog` which comes pre-packaged with Pagd, hence we address it as `pagd.myblog`.

 .. code-block:: bash

     (env)$ pagd create

-a layout is created under the current working tree, so make sure to change to an appropriate path under your home-directory before executing the above command.
+A layout is created under the current working tree, so make sure to change to an appropriate path under your home-directory before executing the above command.
 And executing the above command will create a bunch of files and directories for you.